Presented by Stephen McCarthy, Camp Director

 JACK: Exactly, well, thank you again for jumping on the call and I appreciate your time and all of your expertise.

 JACK: All right.
 Thanks Stephen.
 We'll talk soon.

 JACK: All right, bye-bye.

 Thanks for tuning in today.
-Be sure to check back for our next episode of the Coaches Corner podcast.
+Be sure to check back for our next episode of the Camp Corner podcast.
 Visit ussportscamps.com for more information on campus near you.
 Get better this summer where camps are Serious.
 Fun.